A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Appendix S3

 \subsubsection{Esophageal squamous cell carcinoma data}

 Esophageal squamous cell carcinoma (ESCC) is a subtype of esophageal cancer characterized by aberrant DNA methylation.
-A study was conducted to investigate abnormal genes in ESCC, and DNA samples were collected from 15 patients' benign and tumour tissues \cite{ESCCbib}.
+A study was conducted to investigate abnormal genes in ESCC, and DNA samples were collected from 15 patients' benign and tumour tissues \citep{ESCC}.
 Paired samples from 4 randomly selected patients were considered.
-The ESCC dataset contains \textit{beta} values for each of the $C = 474,869$ CpG sites from $R =$ 2 DNA samples collected from $N =$ 4 patients.
+Approximately $1.34$ \% of the methylation values were $0$; given this low prevalence, here $0$ values were substituted with the minimum observed \textit{beta} value.
+The ESCC dataset contained observed \textit{beta} values for $C = 481,315$ CpG sites from each of $R =$ 2 DNA sample types collected from each of $N =$ 4 patients.
+These data were accessed from \href{https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE121931}{GEO repository(GSE121931)} on 23\textsuperscript{rd} of February, 2022 for research purposes.
+The authors had no access to information that could identify individual participants.